vega/vega-lite/site/docs/parameter/parameter.md

 ### Selection Parameters

 Selection parameters, on the other hand, define _data queries_ that are driven by direct manipulation user input (e.g., mouse clicks or drags).
 A parameter becomes a selection when the `select` property is specified.
-This property identifies the selection _type_ (`point` or `interval`), which determines the default events that trigger a selection and the resultant data query.
+This property identifies properties of a selection including its _type_ (`point` or `interval`), which determines the default events that trigger a selection and the resultant data query.

 {% include table.html props="select" source="SelectionParameter" %}